Building a Risk Map of New Zealand's Roads

 Verifying an Anomaly

-During upload, Edge will search for fields in the taxonomy which hold unusual distributions, and present them to you during upload.
+During upload, conode will search for fields in the taxonomy which hold unusual distributions, and present them to you during upload.
 In this case, we find a Histogram of the "Longitude" field has been opened.

 some blue text some blue text